rstacruz/til-2013/_posts/2017-03-14-redux-side-effects.md

 })
 ```

-I personally don't like this approach because:
+I personally advise against this approach for a number of reasons:

 - It moves logic to your action creators, which were supposed to be very simple pieces of code.
 - It makes actions complicated, when they can just be simple JSON instructions (eg, `{ type: 'profile:load' }`).